![]() deutsches Glossar |

 PROTECTION SIGNAL

-A signal that displays a stop aspect for protection purposes but that is not used to authorize regular train movements.
+A signal that displays a stop aspect for protection purposes but that is not used to authorise regular train movements.

 PTC